Cherry Hinton: Geography

-Cherry Hinton lies about 3 mi southeast of Cambridge city centre, and falls within the Cambridge City boundary but is geographically separated from it by the grounds of Cherry Hinton Hall, the airfield and the flooded chalk pits.
+Cherry Hinton lies about 3 mi southeast of Cambridge city centre, and falls mostly within the Cambridge City boundary but is geographically separated from it by the grounds of Cherry Hinton Hall, the airfield and the flooded chalk pits.
 The village itself is fairly compact.
 North of the village is Cambridge Airport; to the East is Fulbourn; to the South is Cherry Hinton Pit, a nature reserve formed from old chalk pits and then the Gog Magog Hills which rise to 75 metres.
 Outside the residential area the land is open farmland, with relatively few trees.

 Demography

 Substantial housing estates, both local authority and private have been built in the village over the last 50 years.

 Housing is typically suburban with 2,200 people per square kilometre; 40% of housing being semi-detached and 60% being owner-occupied.

 In 2001 the population of the village was made up of 1,600 people under 16, 4,950 aged 16 to 59, and 1,750 over 60.

+In 2021 the population of the Ward was made up of 2017 people under 18, 5872 aged 18 to 64, and 1451 people over 64, for a total 9343.
+However, the Ward excluded (at that time) the part of the village East of the old City Boundary.
+The remaining area accounts for around 3500 people although ONS zones don't align with the village boundary (the LSOAs include Teversham and Fulbourn).